praymann/insta-monitis/README.md

 Leverages v3 of the Monitis API.

 TODO:
+* Flesh out search (by id, by url, by name)
 * Flesh out creation of tests from a set of defaults, given a url/etc
-* Flesh out pushing test
 * Set defaults via YAML?
+* Flesh out bulk creation via .csv?
 * Clean up Configurator Module
 * Comments, Comments, Comments
 * Error handling